RPL-CS-UCL/IsaacGymEnvs/README.md

 ## Installation
 First the Isaac Gym Preview needs to be downloaded using the following link:
 -[Isaac Gym Preview](https://developer.nvidia.com/isaac-gym-preview)

+### Original Installation
-For futher infromation, the official intalllation instructions could be found on ~/isaacgym/docs/install.html
+All Installation instructions can be found on ~/isaacgym/docs/install.html

+### Anaconda Installation
 Open a terminal window

 ```bash